Romance is definitely in the air and what better way to celebrate than with a delicious dinner á deux?

 Turn your oven to 180C /Gas 4.

 To cook the duck – score the skin with a sharp knife and season well.
-Heat your pan to very hot and sear the duck breast(s), skin side down for 6 mins.
+Place the duck breast(s), skin side down, on a cold pan and bring up to temmperature. (this will stop your meat seizing up ) and cook for 6 mins.
 Then turn the duck over and add 25g butter, 1 star anise and a sprig of thyme to the pan.
 Baste the breast(s) with the juices and then transfer to pre heated oven (check your pan is oven proof, if not transfer duck to roasting dish!).
 Roast for 5-6 mins for pink or 10 mins for well done.
 Baste the duck with the juices and allow to rest for 5 mins before carving.

 Serve the duck breast on a bed of mash with plum sauce spooned around.